OpenMined/PySyft/docs/source/guides/data-owner/00-deploy-domain.rst

 ---------

-Once you, as a Data Owner, have deployed your Domain Node representing your theoretical organization's private data server, the next step is to ``upload a private dataset to the domain server`` for research or project use.
+Once you, as a Data Owner, have deployed your Domain Node representing your theoretical organization's private data server, the next step is to :doc:`upload private data to the domain server <01-upload-data>` for research or project use.

    In our following tutorial, we will see how you as a Data Owners can preprocess the data, mark it with correct metadata and upload it to the Domain Node you've just deployed.